 6. Ignoring Network Variability

 Different carriers handle USSD slightly differently.
-A flow that works on MTN Ghana might break on Vodafone.
+A flow that works on MTN Ghana might behave differently on Telecel.

 Fix: Test across all target carriers before launch.
 Log the serviceCode and carrier metadata to identify carrier-specific issues.